sweenzor/kindle-clock/README.md

 ## Notes
 - After some amount of idle time, `sshd` seems to die.
 Hard restart the kindle (hold power button for 30 seconds once or twice) to bring it back.
+- The [Kubrick Live CD](http://www.mobileread.com/forums/showthread.php?t=206064) proved to be very useful in creating a consistent state to start from

 ## Inspiration